What is learning? From theory to practice

 In particular, learning theories can determine the design of your training and lessons.
 The theory is the basis of the curriculum, even though you may not even be aware of it.
 Do you think the repetition of facts is important in order to learn?
 Or do you see yourself more as a facilitator than an instructor?
 And do you favor a project-based approach?
 Consciously - but as said also unconsciously - you see these aspects reflected in your training and the way you teach.

-And this has, of course, an effect on your students.
+And this has, of course, an effect on your learners.
 Imagine that you opt for a teaching method that emphasizes social and visual learning.
-Your students will later feel more comfortable in a working environment where cooperation is paramount, and video presentations occur more often than reading dry paperwork.
+Your learners will later feel more comfortable in a working environment where cooperation is paramount, and video presentations occur more often than reading dry paperwork.

 What are the factors that influence learning?

 Learning theory is at the heart of education.
-But in the end, basing your training on learning theories is not the only influence on how well someone learns.
-Other factors come into play too.
+But basing your training on learning theories is not the only influence on how well someone learns.
+Other factors come into play, too.

 Physiological factors